 Some take place on beaches and in mountains.
 Others in churches, quaint little cottages and on family farms.
 For couples looking to tie the knot and include their 4-legged family member, these weddings can be quite fun and inspiring.

 We can keep your dogs calm and occupied while waiting for the photographer to take pictures.
 This couple hired Kelley Stewart to bring their dogs to the wedding so they could be included in the wedding photos.

-Our staff can take your pet to/from the venue, can help at rehearsal and can even care for your pet while you’re on your honeymoon.
+Our staff can coordinate a pet taxi to take your pet to/from the venue, we can help at rehearsal and can even care for your pet while you’re on your honeymoon.

 Note: Not all pets have to actually be IN the wedding, they can play small roles at the beginning or at the end.
 There’s many possibilities and we can help determine what would be best for you and your pet (and the venue).